 F1.
+Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2020 who fit the following categories:

+First-time, first- year (freshman) students Undergraduates

+Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 75% 80%

+Percent of men who join fraternities

+Percent of women who join sororities

+Percent who live in college-owned, -operated, or -affiliated housing

+Percent who live off campus or commute

+Percent of students age 25 and older 0% >1%

+Average age of full-time students 19 20

+Average age of all students (full- and part-time) 19 20

+\Due to COVID-19 and requirements in campus dedensification, these figures have varied greatly during the fall term.

-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2018 who fit the following categories: First-time, first-year Undergraduates (freshman) students Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 85% 83% Percent of men who join fraternities 12% Percent of women who join sororities 8% Percent who live in college-owned, -operated, or -affiliated housing 100% 80% Percent who live off campus or commute 0% 20% Percent of students age 25 and older 0% <1% Average age of full-time students 20 Average age of all students (full- and part-time) 20 F2.
-Activities offered Identify those programs available at your institution.
-Campus Ministries Literary magazine Radio station Choral groups ☐ Marching band Student government Concert band Model UN Student newspaper □ Dance Student-run film society Music ensembles Musical theater ☐ Drama/theater Symphony orchestra ☐ International Student Opera ☐ Television station Organization Pep band Yearbook F3.
-ROTC (program offered in cooperation with Reserve Officers' Training Corps) Army ROTC is offered: On campus At cooperating institution (name): University of Colorado, Colorado Springs Naval ROTC is offered: On campus At cooperating institution (name): Air Force ROTC is offered: On campus At cooperating institution (name): F4.
-Housing: Check all types of college-owned, -operated, or -affiliated housing available for undergraduates at your institution.
-Coed dorms Special housing for disabled students ☐ Men's dorms Special housing for international students Women's dorms ☐ Fraternity/sorority housing Apartments for married students Cooperative housing Apartments for single students Theme housing Wellness housing Other housing options (specify): College-owned cottages; Greek housing for fraternities only www.coloradocollege.edu/admissi Provid institu le 2019-2020 academic year costs tion. of attendance for the following categories that are applicable e to your ap Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an pproximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be vailable: Li ac ho Ju Ro in st the typical tuition, required fees, ademic year (30 semester hours or our cost by number of credits).
-A func; usually equated to two semester born and board is defined as double clude only charges that all full-time tivity fees.)
-Do not include optional and room and board for a full-tim 45 quarter hours for institutions that academic year refers to the perion, two trimesters, three quarters, occupancy and 19 meals per wee students must pay that are not in nat derive annual tuition by mulod of time generally extending or the period covered by a four- k or the maximum meal plan.
-I cluded in tuition (e.g., registrat tiplying credit from September to one-four plan.
-Required fees FIRST-YEAR UNDERGRADUATES] PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: \$57,612 \$57,612 In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: Tuition: REQUIRED FEES: \$474 \$474 ROOM AND BOARD: (on-campus) ROOM ONLY: (on-campus) \$7,756 \$7,756 BOARD ONLY: (on-campus meal plan) \$5,200 \$5,200 Comprehensive tuition and room at fees): not provide separate tuition and room and board Other: G2.
-No umber of credits per term a stude nt can take for the stated full-ti ime tuition 12 (3units) minimum 16 (4 units) G3.
-D o tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ⊠ No G4.
-De o tuition and fees vary by underg raduate instructional program?
-Yes No
+F2.
+Activities offered Identify those programs available at your institution. ⊠ Campus Ministries ☑ Literary magazine □ Radio station □ Choral groups ☐ Marching band ⊠ Student government ⊠ Model UN ⊠ Student newspaper □ Dance ⊠ Student-run film society □ Drama/theater ☐ Symphony orchestra ☑ International Student Organization ☐ Television station ☐ Pep band F3.
+ROTC (program offered in cooperation with Reserve Officers' Training Corps) Army ROTC is offered: ☐ On campus ☑ At cooperating institution (name): University of Colorado, Colorado Springs Naval ROTC is offered: No Air Force ROTC is offered: No F4.
+Housing: Check all types of college-owned, -operated, or -affiliated housing available for undergraduates at your institution. ☐ Special housing for international students ☑ Fraternity/sorority housing ☐ Men's dorms ⊠ Women's dorms ☐ Cooperative housing ☐ Apartments for married students ☑ Apartments for single students ☑ Other housing options (specify): College-owned cottages; Greek housing ☐ Special housing for disabled students for fraternities only